jjmontesl/cubetl/README.md

     slicer serve mydb.cubes-config.ini &

     # Run a local cubesviewer HTTP server (also opens a browser)
+    # NOTE: not yet available, please download and use CubesViewer manually!
     pip install cubesviewer-utils
     cvutils cv